gramener/gramex/gramex/apps/guide/quickstart/README.md

 }
 ```

-Details of the specification can be found in the vega-lite [docs](https://vega.github.io/vega-lite/docs/), but some things to notice -
+Details of the specification can be found in the vega-lite [docs](https://vega.github.io/vega-lite/docs/), but some things to note:

-* the data key in our spec accepts a url field, we've set the url to our Rest API endpoint, except an extra url query parameter `_by=Segment` this exploits another FormHandler feature, which aggregates the data coming from our csv by a column from the dataset, in this case. visit [http:localhost:9988/data?_by=Segment](http:localhost:9988/data?_by=Segment) or click [here](data?_by=Segment)to get a better sense of what the resultant aggregated data looks like.
+* The data key in our spec accepts a url field, we've set the url to our Rest API endpoint, except an extra url query parameter `_by=Segment` this exploits another FormHandler feature, which aggregates the data coming from our csv by a column from the dataset, in this case.
+Visit [http:localhost:9988/data?_by=Segment](http:localhost:9988/data?_by=Segment) or click [here](data?_by=Segment) to get a better sense of what the resultant aggregated data looks like.
 * We've set the x and y axis values to `Sales|sum` and `Segment` respectively, telling Vega-lite to plot those quantities from the data that FormHandler returns.

 We also need to add a div in our `index.html` in which we shall place our chart, and a little bit of Javascript code to render the chart.